-Choose a Foundation, Drain Assembly, and Waterproofing Kit
+Choose a Base, Drain Assembly, and Waterproofing Kit

-To install an ARC TrueDEK® shower system you'll want to select a shower foundation, a drain assembly, and a waterproofing kit.
-ARC offers two linear drain options and three waterproofing kits to meet most needs, and all waterproofing materials are also available separately in case you need more material to complete a project.
+To install an TriForm shower system you'll want to select a shower base, a drain assembly, and a waterproofing kit.
+AKW Resource Center offers two linear drain options and two waterproofing kits to meet most needs, and all waterproofing materials are also available separately in case you need more material to complete a project.

-Our Premium Waterproofing Kit (shown below) includes many convenience items in addition to ARC's proprietary TANK/10® liquid waterproofing compound and reinforcement tape supplies-we highly recommended this kit for first time installers as it puts all odds and ends at your fingertips, and avoids an extra trip to the store.
-ARC's Standard Waterproofing Kit contains the same waterproofing supplies as the Premium Kit, though without the convenience items.
+Our Premium Waterproofing Kit (shown below) includes many convenience items in addition to AKW Resource Center's proprietary TANK/10® liquid waterproofing compound and reinforcement tape supplies - we highly recommended this kit for first time installers as it puts all odds and ends at your fingertips, and avoids an extra trip to the store.

 For a slimmed down option, our Pro Kit has enough tape and waterproofing compound to cover a shower base only (developed to serve installers who prefer to use other waterproofing materials on shower walls and the surrounding floor).

 Requirements of every project are different, depending on the complexity of the shower, the presence of a built-in bench or shelving niches, the number of joints between tile backer panels, and the amount of area to cover.
-Please see our TrueDEK® shower system catalog for details on shower foundation sizes, drain options, and the complete line of waterproofing supplies.
-To view ARC's catalog online go to www.arcfirst.net.
+Please see our Curbless Shower Systems catalog for details on shower base sizes, drain options, and the complete line of waterproofing supplies.

+To view the catalog online